T-4-103 – Guidelines for Research Authorizations for Testing of Novel Supplements

 Once the appropriate information is reviewed and the fees have been received by the FSS, applicants will receive a Research Authorization which describes the specific conditions of the trial.
 The conditions prescribed in the Authorization must be adhered to throughout the duration of the trial.

-4.3 Category C (denoted as Research Renewal or RE)
+4.3 Category C (Renewal of a research authorization, denoted as RE)

 Category C is reserved for renewals of past research authorization.
 Renewals include monitoring of a test site without re-application of the supplement and subsequent years of testing of the same supplement on the same crop group.
 Additional sites may be added upon applicant's request.
 A new Category C authorization is required for each additional calendar year in which testing takes place, and can be obtained by filling in the same Application Form as for Categories A and B. For Category C, a signed statement indicating that all parameters of the trial are the same as in the previously granted Authorization is required.
 The responsible researcher or the applicant must sign the declaration.
 Once the information and the appropriate fees are received by the FSS, the applicant will receive a Research Authorization containing the same conditions as those set out in the previous year (unless new information has come to light to merit changes).